geekrelief/gdnim/README.md

  - `gdnim/hot.nim`: The module used by components to `register` with the Watcher node.
 Also has `save` / `load` macros for persisting data between reloads.
 When Watcher detects an updated dll, it calls the components' `hot_unload` callback to free references to components.
 Inside `proc hot_unload` the references to dll need to be freed.
 The `save` macro is used to serialize data with Watcher.
 On `register`, Watcher will return the data as an `Option[MsgStream]`.
 The `load` macro is used to deserialize the data.
 To deserialize the data, but ignore it a `!` can be prefixed to a symbol.
 For example:  If `save(self.speed, self.velocity)` was called in `hot_unload`, then `register(my_comp)?.load(self.speed, !self.velocity)`, will deserialize the types of `self.speed` and `self.velocity`, but `self.velocity` will not be assigned.
 This is used to reset values while preserving the serialization order between compiles/reloads.
  - `gdnim/utils.nim`: This module contains helper procs and macros.
  - `gdnim/gdnim.nim`: Loads and exports the gdnim `hot` and `utils` module.
- - `build.ini`: Configuration file used to specify directories and settings.
+ - `build.ini`: The default configuration file used to specify directories and settings.
 This is read at runtime.
+A different config file can be set using the `--ini` flag.
+Example: `./build --ini:my_config.ini cleanbuild`
  - `components`: Where nim component files live.
 Components must have unique identifiers.
 Dlls are generated from these components.